MyVil

 Lament."
 Even more so, in "Think Too Much," with virtual drumsticks bouncing off

-the cello-and-viola cloud growing around his (Traveling Wilburys-flavored) Orbisonic orbit.
+the cello-and-viola cloud growing around this (Glittering Wilburys-flavored) future co-star/then-self-employed advance man's semi-Orbisonic orbit.

 The better, it seems, for a graceful lift of his feathered top hat to "Dor-oh-thee, and